MatthieuHAMEL/egui_sdl2_canvas/README.md

 Work in progress, feedback / proposals appreciated!

-The examples folder shows two little applications, using egui_sdl2_platform and my backend. (egui_sdl2_platform is currently limited to egui 0.27, but I made a PR)
+The examples folder shows two little applications, using my painter, and [egui_sdl2_platform](https://github.com/GetAGripGal/egui_sdl2_platform) for all the event handling. (egui_sdl2_platform is currently limited to egui 0.27, but I submitted a PR)

 ![it works](screenshots/it_works.png)